What is a shared mailbox?

 With a shared mailbox, each team member has access to that box as well as to their own address.
 Take as an example the fictional Paul Smith, a member of the customer service department at ABC Ltd. He will log into his own account firstname.lastname@example.org and be able to send and receive emails from that account.
 At the same time he has access to email@example.com, without having to log in to this separate, “second” account.
 The benefits of this include the following:

-- When staff are unavailable, maybe through illness or vacations, it is easier for colleagues to provide cover when records of earlier interactions with customers, suppliers or other colleagues are not hidden away inside someone’s private mailbox
+• When staff are unavailable, maybe through illness or vacations, it is easier for colleagues to provide cover when records of earlier interactions with customers, suppliers or other colleagues are not hidden away inside someone’s private mailbox; and

 Team email collaboration software is the cornerstone of what we do.
 Whilst we have modules that serve to increase the productivity of those in the maritime sector (S&P brokers, Owners, Managers and Chartering Brokers), our underlying messaging software can bring benefits to almost any type of business.
 In addition to simply sharing mailboxes, our software has many features that help maximise productivity and efficiency.
 Some examples of these features along with more general examples of how shared mailboxes can be used are as follows:

-- definition by customer type – filters can be applied depending on where a lead is in sales cycle, for example
+• definition by customer type – filters can be applied depending on where a lead is in a sales cycle, for example